2019 Houston Astros season: May

+Right-hander Roberto Osuna readies to deliver a pitch.

+Closer Roberto Osuna converted his 25th consecutive save on May 24, breaking a club record.
+The streak had started the previous August 18, surpassing Brad Lidge (24 consecutive from June 21–September 28, 2005).
+Osuna's feat remained the franchise longest until Josh Hader converted 29 consecutive from April 7 to August 29, 2024.
+(Note: Longest streak of consecutive games, playing for HOU, in the regular season, requiring saves ≥ 1, sorted by most games matching criteria.)

+On May 28, A. J. Hinch obtained his 500th win as manager, as the Astros toppled the Chicago Cubs, 9–6.
+Chicago blasted five home runs, but Houston answered with five doubles—two by Jake Marisnick (8)—and two home runs by Alex Bregman (17).
+Bregman collected three RBI, and Michael Brantley had two hits and two RBI as Houston scored four times in the bottom of the fourth.
+Josh James (2–0) picked up the victory in relief while surrendering three runs over 2 1/3 frames.

 With injuries stacking up, on May 29 shortstop Carlos Correa sustained a bruised rib during a massage session.
 He was forced to join fellow All-Stars Springer and Jose Altuve on the injured list (IL) and expected to miss four to six weeks.

-On May 30, A. J. Hinch won his 500th game as manager.

 June

 Alex Bregman, Justin Verlander, Mookie Betts (Boston Red Sox), Gerrit Cole, and J. D. Martinez (Red Sox) at the MLB All-Star Game.

 On June 9, Yordan Alvarez made his major league debut versus the Baltimore Orioles.
 He went 1-for-3 with a two-run home run in his debut.
+Alvarez' home run ignited a 4–0 shutout victory.
+In his first plate appearance during the bottom of the second inning, Alvarez flied out versus Dylan Bundy.
+With Yuli Gurriel aboard in the bottom of the fourth, Alvarez launched a Bundy offering deep to left center field for his first home run and break a scoreless tie.
+Wade Miley (6–3) tossed six inning to earn the win.
+With two runners on base and two out during the top ninth, Roberto Osuna entered and induced a ground ball out from Rio Ruiz to himself to earn the save (17).
 The following game, Alvarez again homered, this time versus Matt Albers of the Milwaukee Brewers.
 He became the first Astro to homer in both of his first two games.

 Alvarez became the fourth player in MLB history to hit four home runs in his first five career games when he homered off Clayton Richard of the Toronto Blue Jays, joining Trevor Story, Yasiel Puig and Mike Jacobs.
-On June 23, Alvarez hit a 2-run home run for his seventh home run of the season in only 12 games, establishing an Astros franchise record.
-He also became the first player in MLB history to drive in 16 runs in his first 12 games.